 - Analysis: students will gain the ability to analyze and date a broad range of artwork, including work encountered for the first time in galleries and at Art Fairs

-- The knowledge to contextualise works of art within their broader social, political and cultural contexts.
+- Context: students will learn to contextualize works of art within their broader social, political, and cultural contexts

-The ability to communicate about art orally and in journalistic and academic writing styles.
+- Communication: students will learn how to communicate about art orally and in journalistic and academic writing styles

-- An introduction to the practical and theoretical issues of curating through an Exhibition Project.
+- Curation: students will get an introduction to the practical and theoretical issues of curating through an Exhibition Project